 It was 2 weeks ago today that Raspy laid her very first & most unexpected egg.
 Sadly, we had no idea this was the beginning of the end.

 Five days later, I found her straining to lay her second egg.
 After a vet visit & a worrying weekend it seemed the egg was absorbed.
-By the Monday (21st) she was definitely back to herself again, as can be seen by these blurry webcam videos: Part 1 & Part 2.
+By the Monday (21st) she was definitely back to herself again, as can be seen by these blurry webcam videos: Part 1 (EDIT: video no longer available) & Part 2.
 You will see she was happy in the Ferplast with her boyfriend Bezukhov, jumping about, having a little hanky-panky & going in & out the nest box like a jack-in-the-box.

 However, when I got home that evening, I found her straining to lay another egg again.
 Things did not look good.
 I could see a red bulge, coming & going as she was straining.
 I rang the vet but Mr Exotic Vet was on holiday.
 I was told to contact a vet at another branch who deals with budgies.
 I rang them & was told she would ring back.
 Whilst waiting, I rang Mr Avian Vet but his assistant told me he was on holiday.
 I described Raspy’s predicament to her & she gave me as much information as she could.